 - Mental confusion

 But just because your brain needs sugar, doesn’t mean you should fill it with candy.
 Simple sugars contribute to brain fog.
-Complex sugars found in fruits, vegetables and whole grains stabalize blood sugar and nourish the brain.
+Complex sugars found in fruits, vegetables and whole grains stabilize blood sugar and nourish the brain.
 And try to include protein and good fats with your meals.

 Toxins and the Nervous System

 Toxins pose a significant threat to the nervous system.
 Some of the toxins we’re exposed to frequently include:

 - Pesticides & herbicides

 - Excessive caffeine

 - White flour

 - Hydrogenated oils